-If you’ve visited Daedalus recently, you may have noticed a colorful new addition to our front stairwell.
+If you’ve visited Daedalus recently, you may have noticed a colorful new addition hanging in our front stairwell.

-Burks worked in conjunction with the students and staff of the craft program to utilize traditional Appalachian broomcraft techniques to construct a brightly-colored, spherical objet d’art.
-Crafting Diversity Collection, a collaborative project between Burks Man Made and the Berea College Student Craft program, recently made headlines with their new exclusive retail partnership with Design Within Reach, making student-created woven baskets, placemats, and trays available to an even wider audience.
+Burks worked in conjunction with the students and staff of the craft program to utilize traditional Appalachian broomcraft techniques to construct the brightly-colored, 4-foot spherical art piece.
+The Crafting Diversity Collection, another collaborative project between Burks Man Made and the Berea College Student Craft program, recently made headlines for their new exclusive retail partnership with Design Within Reach, making student-created woven baskets, placemats, and trays available to an even wider audience.

 We’re delighted to be the stewards of a unique piece of art with such an interesting story.
 If you’re coming in for a meeting or even just for a quick visit, take a few minutes to check it out!